What is jock itch?

 How is jock itch diagnosed?

 Jock itch is annoying, but it usually is not serious.
 If you have had jock itch in the past, you may recognize the symptoms.
 Your doctor can tell if you have jock itch after asking questions about your symptoms and past health and by looking at your rash.
-Your doctor may scrape a little of the rash onto a glass slide so that he or she can look at it under a microscope.
+Your doctor may scrape a little of the rash on a glass slide so that he or she can look at it under a microscope.